Your accountDelete account

 In the confirmation dialog, confirm again.
 The primary action uses the same label Delete my account.

-After a successful deletion, the app shows Your account has been deleted., signs you out, and sends you to the login screen.
+After deletion the app confirms Your account has been deleted., signs you out, and takes you to the login screen.
+Your bookmarks, folders, tags, API tokens, and team memberships are all removed.

 If you cannot delete